Telling Great Stories: Adventures and a life well lived

 Why stories are essential:

 I gravitate towards people with kind faces, folk with eyes that sparkle with the merest excuse and mouths that revert to a grin.
 I am lured by a good story that sucks me in and leads me to an emotional odyssey.
-If you and others are like me, then the art of storytelling is an essential life-skill.
-Listening to Cai, it is his stories that make him attractive (or not).
+If you and others are like me, then the art of storytelling is an essential life skill.
+Listening to Cai, my son, it is his stories that make him attractive (or not).
 Modeling and teaching him to tell good stories will set him up for success, whatever he chooses to do with his life.
 Storytelling excites me because if a person can create and tell a story, they can author their own.
-When I look at the best moments in my life, where I feel fulfilled, those are the moments I am authoring my biography.
-When I am spinning wheels and feeling stuck, I have given the authorship up.
+When I look back on the best moments in my life, the moments when I feel fulfilled, I am authoring my biography.
+When I am spinning wheels and feeling stuck, I have given up the authorship.
 This is true regardless of the excuses I create at the time.
-It is due to the circumstances, the people around me, the environment.
-One of my biggest struggles as a parent is to relinquish ghost authoring Cai’s story.
-This is because of my need for it to be beautiful.
+It is due to the circumstances, the people around me, and the environment.
+One of my biggest struggles as a parent is letting go of ghost authoring Cai’s story.
+This is because I need it to be beautiful.
 When I trust him, he will share a great story with the world.

 The role of storytelling in adventure and adventure in storytelling:

 Climbing inspires me.
-Beyond the movement, environment, and experiences, are the stories of passionate people.
-Climbing literature is a fantastic genre, copious gripping yarns mixed with the warty reality of the human condition.
+Beyond the movement, the environment, and the experiences lie the stories of passionate people.
+Climbing literature is a fantastic genre, a copious collection of gripping yarns mixed with the warty reality of the human condition.
 During my youth, the climbing tribe was small.
 I lived in a climber’s Mecca, and I was able to climb, chat, and drink with authors and raconteurs.
-I heard their tales first hand.
-Listening to these stories motivated me to have similar adventures.
+I heard their tales firsthand.
+Listening to these stories inspired me to embark on similar adventures.
 Having had experiences, they became my story.
 In turn, this inspired me to go out more, and so it went on.
 Making more stories makes more stories.
 What I love about these stories is that they compel you to share them.
 Stories from my life shape my career as a teacher, and no doubt influence my students to create their own.
-The thing about adventurous stories is they force you to take stock of your place in the world.
-Inevitably there is growth and not the kind that society dictates.
-It is an authentic growth driven by a desire to be your potential.
-When a young person understands what he or she is capable of and is not frightened of achieving it, a leader is born.
+The thing about adventurous stories is that they force you to take stock of your place in the world.
+Inevitably, there is growth, and not the kind that society dictates.
+It is authentic growth, driven by a desire to realize your potential.
+When a young person understands what they are capable of and is not afraid to achieve it, a leader is born.
 Knowing you inspired young people to author their own stories is a beautiful feeling, especially when they are adventurous.
 Lighting a fire in a young person’s belly gives an invitation to step off the hamster wheel of life.
-Unfettered, their energy takes them to places of their choice, often unexpected ones.
+Unfettered, their energy takes them to places of their choosing, often unexpected.
 They are free to see all the world has to offer and contribute to it.
 For whatever reason (I have my thoughts), we are raising a population tied to a grindstone.
 How often do you feel that there is more to life?
 Do you contemplate that you are on this earth to achieve something, and do not even know what it is?
 We all need an exit strategy from this culturally inspired yet self-imposed prison.
 Absorbing, creating, and then telling adventurous stories is the best solution I know.

 Four tips to help your children tell great stories: